Zydak/Vulkan-Path-Tracer/README.md

 It isn't equal to $F_D$ because the actual fresnel equation is already included in the sampling probability, so I use $F$ factor in the equation just for tinting the color.

-And refraction is just simple Labertian reflection so:
+And if ray got transmitted, it scatters diffusely, so I'm using simple Lambertian reflection here:

 $$
 \begin{gather*}